by Debra Johnson, Published January 29, 2013

 "We will help students learn how to set realistic goals for themselves and to create a roadmap towards degree completion as they move into a career," said Joi Rencher, independent living skills coach and coordinator for the MAGIC program at Eastern.

 There are ten other schools with foster care alumni programs for students in the state of Michigan.
 The MAGIC program is free to foster care alumni who are 21 years old or younger.
-To apply or learn more, go to the MAGIC program homepage or email at firstname.lastname@example.org or call 734-487-0899.
+To apply or learn more, visit the EMU MAGIC program homepage or email at firstname.lastname@example.org or call 734-487-0899.